Motor bike rider in Abuja transporting detergents, signaling grassroot trade and distribution networks. Photographer: Samuel Okocha/234Digest

 Uzoka‑Anite cautioned that oil price fluctuations, food supply challenges and climate‑related shocks could slow progress, underscoring the need for resilience in policy design and investment strategies.

-On the other hand, the 2016 PwC report noted that tackling corruption could unlock as much as $534 billion in additional GDP by 2030, highlighting the stakes for reform credibility.
+On the other hand, the PwC report, published in 2026, noted that tackling corruption could unlock significant growth with as much as $534 billion in additional GDP by 2030.